codex-protocol/api-docs/source/includes/response-examples.md

 Property                  | Type   | Description
 ------------------------- | ------ | ---------------------------------------
 name                      | String | The name of the application.
-This will be shown in the Codex Viewer as a registered application, taking the place of your application's Ethereum address in the Codex Record’s provenance. email                     | String | The application developer’s email address.
-This will be used to communicate any breaking API changes or development updates. address                   | String | The Ethereum address that identifies the application, provisioned and managed by Codex behalf of the application developer. codxBalance               | String | The amount of CODX your application has remaining to spend on transactions.
+This will be shown in The Codex Viewer as a registered application, taking the place of your application's Ethereum address in the Codex Record’s provenance. email                     | String | The application developer’s email address.
+This will be used to communicate any breaking API changes or development updates. address                   | String | The Ethereum address that identifies the application, provisioned and managed by Codex behalf of the application developer. availableCODXBalance      | Number | The amount of CODX your application has remaining to spend on transactions.
 See [CODX Tokens & Fees](#codx-and-fees) for details. faucetDripNextRequestAt   | Date   | _(Testnets only)_ The time at which your application will next be able to [request CODX from the faucet](#get-codx-from-faucet). faucetDripLastRequestedAt | Date   | _(Testnets only)_ The time at which your application last [requested CODX from the faucet](#get-codx-from-faucet).